jupyterhub/the-littlest-jupyterhub/README.rst

 Documentation
 =============

-Our latest documenation is at: https://the-littlest-jupyterhub.readthedocs.io
+Our latest documentation is at: https://the-littlest-jupyterhub.readthedocs.io

 We place a high importance on consistency, readability and completeness of documentation.
 If a feature is not documented, it does not exist.
 If a behavior